First008/First008/README.md

 <h1> > whoami </h1>

- - :telephone_receiver: Hi, I'm Ahmet Yusuf and i'm currently studying Computer Science/Engineering.

  - :gem: I love programming in C++ and Golang.
-But also still learning C#, Java, Python.
+But also can codes with C#, Java, Python.

  - :cloud: My eyes are above the clouds.
 But these clouds are little diffrent than real ones.